simoncowen88/dogeconf-19/talk/90-expr.md

 &nbsp;

-The original function was opaque.
+Original function was opaque.

-We relied compiler's optimisations, but they only happen at JIT.
+Relied on compiler's optimisations.

 It can't leverage the 2 phases.

+???

+or our hand-crafted optimisations

 --

 &nbsp;

-The new expression is inspectable.
+New expression is inspectable.

-It's just a description of what we want to do.
+Just a description of what we want to do.

 What are we going to do with it?

 ---

-## Inspectability
+## Printing

 ```fsharp
 let rec print expr =